Juliafrances28/QUIZ/README.md

      * [License](#License)

   ## Description
   How well do you know the fire Fighters of house 51 in Chicago?
 Take this quiz to see how well you know all your favorite  characters?
-This quiz was built with dynamically updated html and css and runs using javascript.
+This quiz was built with dynamically updated html/css and runs using Javascript.

   ## license
    MIT